-My name is Alexander Amir Khan and I work as designer, artist, and researcher, primarily based in Switzerland, Mexico, and Brazil.
-I thrive in diverse and international environments, drawing from a background that blends craftsmanship, art, performance, and product design.
-Situated at the crossroads of visual arts, design, traditional crafts, and historical research, I approach my work with a holistic, decolonizing, and intersectional mindset, firmly rooted in interdisciplinary and cross-cultural exchange.
-I believe that this approach provides the ideal framework for realizing new visions, ideas, and concepts.
+Alexander Amir Khan is a designer, artist, and researcher, primarily based in Switzerland, Mexico, and Brazil.
+He thrives in diverse and international environments, drawing from a background that seamlessly blends craftsmanship, art, performance, and product design.
+Positioned at the intersection of visual arts, design, traditional crafts, and historical research, he approaches his work with a holistic, decolonizing, and intersectional mindset, firmly rooted in interdisciplinary and cross-cultural exchange.
+He believes that this approach provides the ideal framework for realizing new visions, ideas, and concepts.

-My objective is to leverage my creative skills to uncover new pathways, delve into materials, craft, and preserve ancient wisdom through transformative work in art, design and research.
+His objective is to leverage his creative skills to uncover new pathways, delve into materials, craft, and preserve ancient wisdom through transformative work in art, design, and research.

 Artist Statement